amesar/mlflow-examples/python/keras_tf_mnist/README.md

 ### Score as Keras and PyFunc flavor

-Score as Keras or Keras/PyFunc flavor.
+Score as Keras and Keras/PyFunc flavor.
 Source: [keras_predict.py](keras_predict.py).

 ```